perl-workflow/perl-workflow/README.md

 are merged into the context and the action is executed as described above.

-After the action has been successfully executed and the workflow saved we issue a 'execute' observation with the old state, action name and an autorun flag as additional parameters.
+After the action has been successfully executed and the workflow saved we issue a 'completed' observable event with an event arguments hash as additional parameter.
 So if you wanted to write an observer you could create a method with the signature:

     sub update {
-        my ( $class, $workflow, $action, $old_state, $action_name )
+        my ( $class, $workflow, $event, $event_args ) = @_;
-           = @_;
-        if ( $action eq 'execute' ) { .... }
+        if ( event eq 'completed' ) { .... }
     }

-We also issue a 'change state' observation if the executed action resulted in a new state.
+We also issue a 'change state' observable event if the executed action resulted in a new state.
 See ["WORKFLOWS ARE OBSERVABLE"](#workflows-are-observable) above for how we use and register observers.

 Returns: new state of workflow